uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 If `condition` is true, then the `statements` inside the curly braces will be executed.
 If `condition` is false, nothing will happen.

 > Note that technically it suffices if the condition is _truthy_ or _falsy_.
-We will ignore this detail for now and return to it in a second.
+> We will ignore this detail for now and return to it later.

 The simplest condition is a boolean variable.
 However, nothing prevents us from writing more complex conditions.